sam-doomguy/documentation-api/RuleSettings.md

 `GET /v1/accounts/{accountId}/settings/rules/{ruleId}`

-##### Paramters
+##### Parameters

-- `accountId`: Cloud Conformity ID of the account.
-Provide to get only settings set for the specified account.
+- `accountId`: Cloud Conformity account ID.
+Provide to get only rule settings for the specified account.
 - `ruleId`: Cloud Conformity Rule ID.
-Provide to get only settings set for the specified rule.
+Provide to get only rule settings for the specified rule.

 Example Request: